phannhat17/openstack-script/README.md

    Ensure each node (Controller, Compute, Storage) is up and accessible within your network.
 Also, ensure that IPs are set correctly in the configuration files.

+   The Storage Node needs to have atleast two disks connected.
+And if this Node use LVM on the OS disk, read more [here](https://docs.openstack.org/cinder/2024.1/install/cinder-storage-install-ubuntu.html)

 3. **Run the IP config Script**

    On each node (Controller, Compute, Storage), run the IP config script: